Posted by Rebecca Blake on February 25, 2015

 How to Start your Very Own Communication Design Business!

 Enter your email address below to receive a free PDF booklet: How to Start your Very Own Communication Design Business! written by Lara Kisielewska

 We're looking for the following submissions from Guild members:

-If interested, contact Art Director Sara Chapman for further details at firstname.lastname@example.org
+-Volunteer Illustrator for a GN cover (current members only please).
+If interested, contact Art Director Sara Chapman at email@example.com).

 Please note: volunteer illustrators create original work for a cover that illustrates the feature story.
 Illustrators may be chosen at the Art Director's discretion for either the current cover or a future cover, depending on the appropriateness of their style to the topic being illustrated.
-A volunteer illlustrator will receive credit on the front cover and in the masthead, and a paragraph about the illustrator and his/her work will be printed on page 2.
+This is only one of many volunteer opportunities available to Guild members.
+Illustrators retain the copyright to their work and are credited and promoted in Guild News.

 Deborah Kantor, Editor